-The honest answer is “at this stage, I don’t know”.
-I will have a good understanding of approximately how many sessions will be needed following the initial assessment.
-The types of therapy that I offer are time-limited; typically between 6-20 sessions.
+The honest answer is “at this stage, we don’t know”.
+We will have a good understanding of approximately how many sessions will be needed following the initial assessment.
+The types of therapy that we offer are time-limited; typically between 6-20 sessions.
 However, if a problem is long-standing (has been around for many years) or you have multiple difficulties, therapy can last longer than 20 sessions.
 Duration of therapy depends on the nature of your problems and on progress.

 How often do I need to attend for therapy?

 This again can vary.
 Most sessions are once weekly at the start of treatment, however, sometimes, when people are very low, it can be helpful to have two sessions per week, and then gradually decrease the frequency with progress.
 That is, once you start to feel better we will discuss reducing the frequency of our sessions to every fortnight, etc. When you feel ready to end therapy, we can plan some follow-up appointments to help you maintain the progress you have made, usually at 3 and 6 month intervals.

 As well as self-referrals, I accept referrals from GPs, Consultant Psychiatrists, other Health Professionals, Employers, and Occupational Health Departments.

 Will anyone else have to be involved in my treatment?